Canadian Nationalist Party (2017): History

 The Canadian Nationalist Party (CNP) was founded on June 1, 2017, by Travis Patron.

 On August 9, 2017, coinciding with the Unite the Right rally in Charlottesville, Virginia, the CNP organized the Toronto Nationalist Rally at the University of Toronto's St. George campus.
 The event's Facebook page described the rally as an opportunity to "discuss the nationalist movement in Canada," and to protest Canada's immigration policy.
 A counter-protest was organized in response to the rally, and the University of Toronto denied the party the opportunity to organize on campus grounds.

-In November 2017, party leader Travis Patron announced his intent to officially register the CNP as a federal political party and field candidates for the 2019 federal election.
-On November 26, Patron started a cross-country tour in Toronto.
+In November 2017, Patron announced his intention to officially register the CNP as a federal political party and field candidates for the 2019 federal election.
+On November 26, he started a cross-country tour in Toronto.
 During the tour, the party's meeting at the Belgian Club in Winnipeg, Manitoba, was cancelled following protests.
 The club's treasurer subsequently resigned, and the organization voluntarily withdrew from Folklorama, the city's multicultural festival.
 In early September 2018, Patron reached out to People's Party of Canada leader Maxime Bernier "to see if there would be any interest in possibly co-operating with the Canadian Nationalist Party."
 Bernier declined any further discussions with Patron.

 In June 2019, CNP members were among several far-right groups protesting against Pride parades alongside Yellow Vest demonstrators in Hamilton, Ontario, and Pegida in downtown Toronto.
 Both protests resulted in violence against counter-protesters, with the latter demonstration resulting in a violent altercation between anti-fascist counter-protesters inside the Eaton Centre.
-The RCMP launched a hate crime investigation against Patron after Ottawa-based human rights lawyer Richard Warman filed a formal criminal complaint about a video Patron uploaded to YouTube warning of a "parasitic tribe" controlling Canadian institutions and calling for their permanent removal from Canada.
+The RCMP launched a hate crime investigation against Patron in June 2019, after Ottawa-based human rights lawyer Richard Warman filed a formal criminal complaint about a video Patron uploaded to YouTube warning of a "parasitic tribe" controlling Canadian institutions and calling for their permanent removal from Canada.
 During the investigation, the RCMP pursued intellectual property violations against the CNP for using RCMP trademarks without permission.
 On August 23, 2019, the party lost their registered virtual office location in the Toronto Star Building after Telsec revoked their services.

 Elections Canada informed the CNP on August 29, 2019, that it was eligible for registration as a federal political party.
 The CNP was subsequently registered two weeks later on September 15.

-Patron ran under the party banner during the 2019 federal election in Souris—Moose Mountain, the electoral district containing his hometown of Redvers in Saskatchewan.
+Patron ran under the party banner in the 2019 federal election, contesting Souris—Moose Mountain, the electoral district containing his hometown of Redvers in Saskatchewan.
 The party also fielded candidates in Lac-Saint-Louis and Scarborough-Guildwood.
 The party did not win any seats and finished last out of 21 parties, garnering only 281 votes.